 This bill establishes Racial Equity and Justice Student Collaborative work group to develop a process for individuals to apply to become a member of the collaborative.

 Personal Choice and Responsibility

-Student members of the council are entitled to compensation for serving on the council and reimbursement for expenses incurred while serving on the council.
+Student members of the council are entitled to sufficient support to enable participation in collaborative meetings, which may include accommodations, stipends, travel expenses, appropriate technological access and academic credit.
 The Governor appoints members as a way to promote her agenda in schools, indoctrinating the next generation in socialism through equity justice.

-The council is to ensure that a majority of the student members are from racial and ethnic communities that have been historically underserved; ensure that student government organizations and culturally-specific are represented by the student members; and consider the geographic diversity of the student members.
-The purpose of this council is to serve at the will of the Governor to make recommendations on educational policy, force racial diversity in local public school student government bodies (in a state that is 85% white, and more than that in rural areas), establish “hotlines” to provide students with “supports and resources,” and reimburse Oregon Department of Education for their support of such a council.
+The work group is to ensure that a majority of the student members of the collaborative are from racial and ethnic communities that have been historically underserved; identify as lesbian, gay, bisexual, transgender, queer or another minority gender identity; are English language learners; and are children with a disability, as defined in ORS 343.035.
+Ensure that student government organizations and culturally-specific are represented by the student members; and consider the geographic diversity of the student members.
+The purpose of the collaborative is to serve at the will of the Governor to make recommendations on educational policy, force racial diversity in local public school student government bodies (in a state that is 85% white, and more than that in rural areas), establish “hotlines” to provide students with “supports and resources,” and reimburse Oregon Department of Education for their support of such a council.
 The council even makes recommendation to the Early Learning Division and the Youth Development Division on education police on racial equity and justice at local level, as if they have expertise.